-The following summary of the material provisions of our capital stock is subject to and qualified in its entirety by reference to the Maryland General Corporation Law, or the MGCL, and our charter and bylaws.
-Copies of our charter and bylaws are on file with the SEC.
+The following summary of the material provisions of the Company's capital stock is subject to and qualified in its entirety by reference to the Maryland General Corporation Law ("MGCL"), and the Company's charter and bylaws.
+Copies of the Company's charter and bylaws are on file with the SEC.
 We recommend that you review these documents.
-See "Where You Can Find More Information."
+See "Where You Can Find More Information".